GB: Asian Pine Hawkmoth; Larch Hawkmoth

 Extra-limital range.
 From the Altai Mountains across southern Siberia and Mongolia to the Russian Far East, north-eastern China and Korea.
 There is also an isolated population in the Qingling Mountains of Shaanxi Province, China, at around 1500m altitude.

-Central and northern Honshu, Japan, as subsp. morio (Owada & Kogi, 1992).
-Northern Hokkaido, Japan, as subsp. inouei (Owada & Kogi, 1992; Kawahara, 1997).
+Hokkaido, and central and northern Honshu, Japan, as subsp. morio (Owada & Kogi, 1992).